-If you thoroughly research before starting a business, you will find seven initial and aftermost stages of business growth.
+If you thoroughly research before starting a business, you will find eight initial and aftermost stages of business growth.
 You don’t know what exactly is coming for you, but at least you can anticipate the upcoming challenges you will face.

 What Are The Stages Of Business Growth?

-Here, I have listed the seven stages of business growth.
+Here, I have listed the eight stages of business growth.
 Every stage might not be as challenging as the previous one.
 It can be more like an opportunity that can be seized in your favor to scale your business.
 Study all the stages and key insights within it carefully.
 It will surely help you build your business from scratch.